Smiling first class cabin crew

 Many airlines allow you to mix cabin classes on the same itinerary, so you can reserve Economy for the short leg and Business Class for the longer one.
 (Note that booking everything under a single reservation generally unlocks better pricing for premium seats on the international segment, making this a smart way to maximize your travel budget.)

-If you're using miles or points, look for award tickets that let you book mixed cabins.
+If you’re using miles or points, look for award tickets that let you book mixed cabins.
 Some loyalty programs (e.g. United MileagePlus) even let you manually select which legs to upgrade.
-Just make sure to double-check how the miles are priced, as some programs charge based on the highest cabin class across the itinerary, while others price each segment individually.
-(It’s also worth noting that prices can vary widely based on cabin class and itinerary.)
+Just make sure to double-check how the miles are priced, as some charge based on the highest cabin class across the itinerary, while others price each segment individually.

 5. Forget outdated advice and be flexible

-It used to be that if there was an open seat in first or Business Class and you were friendly with the flight attendants, you could subtly get an upgrade.
-But they’ve changed how they reward these, and it’s now done based upon status and whoever checks in first.
-So my final tip on how to get cheap Business Class tickets is to always check in as early as you’re able.
-I recommend setting an alarm in your phone and beating those mass emails announcing that check-in is open.
+Upgrades used to rest on how friendly you were with the flight attendants.
+Now, upgrades are based on status and who checks in first.
+So my tip is to check in as early as you’re able.
+Set an alarm on your phone and beat those mass emails announcing that check-in is open.

 Lily Cichanowicz, travel writer